 If after using this document, the data user still has further questions, the following documents provide further information on the TES instrument and data.
-TES documentation and publications are available at the TES web site: http://tes.jpl.nasa.gov/documents/) The documentation is also available at the Langley ASDC site:
+TES documentation and publications are available at the TES web site: https://tes.jpl.nasa.gov/data/documents.
+TES documentation is also available at the Langley ASDC site: